Yadija/Yadija/README.md

 # Hi There👋

 Just a coder!
 I've enjoyed JavaScript and make it the main language in creating a project.
+[Click here](https://yadija.github.io) and [Here](https://codepen.io/yadija)

 <br>